AmanPatel112/Optimization-of-5G-Network-Using-Intent-Based-Networking/README.md

 To evaluate the effectiveness and the accuracy of the model I have considered the dataset from the crawdad with the number of nodes, number of timeslices, and the maximum number of traffic.
 1https://crawdad.org/ucsb/meshnet/20070201/
 ![Dataset](dataset.png)

+## Installation
+The project Optimization of 5G network using Intent-Based Networking can be implemented by using Pycham IDE.
+Pycharm can be downloaded by using this link(https://www.jetbrains.com/help/pycharm/configuring-project-and-ide-settings.html) and follow the instructions given below.

 ## Dependencies
 ```